trapwired/EmailYoutubeDownload/ReadMe.md

 Entry point is MainHandler.py - the script runs an while True loop:
 - download mails from your Inbox
 - looks whether the senders are in the allowed_senders list
-- if so, checks the emails for youtube links
+- if so, checks the emails for youtube links (multiple allowed)
 - if there are any, download them all into a new temporary folder inside downloads/
 - reply to the original email with the same subject and the downloaded mp3's attached
 - delete the original email from your Inbox